TheRenegadeCoder/sample-programs-website/docs/projects/file-io/scala/index.md/index.md

 ---

-# File Io in Scala
+Welcome to the File Io in Scala page!
+Here, you'll find the source code for this program as well as a description of how the program works.

 ## Current Solution